ensamblador/sagemaker-stable-difussionXL-demo/README.md

 4. Deploy all the things!

     Take a look at the code in `stable_difussion/stable_difussion_stack.py`.
-You'll basically this cdk code accounts for all the lambdas, buckets, dynamodb, apis, and sagemaker endpoints.
+In a nutshell, this cdk code accounts for all the lambdas, buckets, dynamodb, apis, and sagemaker endpoints.
 You can view the generated cloudformation template with `cdk synth`.

-    OK, go back to the main folder:
+    OK, go back to the main folder and deploy the stack:

     ```bash
     cd ..